ShadowTheHedgehogHacking/Widescreen-ShadowTH/README.md

 ### Extraction of Game
-1. Get the latest release or dev Dolphin - [Dolphin 2409 or newer recommended](https://dolphin-emu.org/download/)
+1. Get the latest release or dev Dolphin - [Dolphin 2503 or newer recommended](https://dolphin-emu.org/download/)
 2. Open Dolphin
-3. Set game path to your Shadow the Hedgehog NTSC-U ISO
+3. Set game path to your Shadow the Hedgehog ISO
 4. Right-click `Shadow The Hedgehog` in the game list
 5. Select `Properties`
 6. Select `Filesystem` Tab